The Projective Dynamic Logo Framework:

 D10a |

 Establishes proper time as a count of coherence cycles rather than a primitive.
-Derives the emergent Minkowski structure from relational distances between closures; metric foundation for the dynamical results of D32–D35. |
+Derives the emergent Minkowski structure from relational distances between closures; metric foundation for the dynamical results of D32–D35.
+The pulsation frequency ωp = mpc2/ħ derived here constitutes the temporal chain in the double determination of the coherence volume VC established in D48. |

 |